-Nijmegen breakage syndrome (NBS) is a rare autosomal recessive syndrome of chromosomal instability.
+Nijmegen breakage syndrome (NBS) (also known as Seemanova syndrome or Berlin breakage syndrome) is a rare autosomal recessive syndrome of chromosomal instability.

 - microcephaly present at birth and

 - progressive with age

 - mild growth retardation

 - mild-to-moderate intellectual disability

 - in females hypergonadotropic hypogonadism

 The cause is considered a founder mutation in the NBS1 gene (c.657_661del5) on chromosome 8q21.
 It is most common in West Slavic populations.
 The role of the NBS1 protein is to arrest the cell cycle in the S phase when there are errors in the cell DNA; and to interact with FANCD2 that can activate the BRCA1/BRCA2 pathway of DNA repair.
 As a result of a NBS1 defect, there is a higher frequency of malignancies 1.

 Patients with NBS carry hypersensitivity to x-radiation and gamma radiation, therefore CT is a relative contraindication.